BorisSobreiraPaleo/Personal-Website/README.md

 ## Description

-This website serves as a professional showcase, meticulously crafted to exhibit the breadth and depth of my expertise and capabilities in the field
+This website serves as a professional showcase, meticulously crafted to exhibit the breadth and depth of my expertise and capabilities in the web development field

 ## Author
 **Boris Sobreira Paleo**